tetsuo/tetsuo.github.io/articles/fp-denotational.md

 m ∈ Move ::= ε | s ; m
 ```

-(Epsilon stands for empty string.)
+(Epsilon denotes an empty string.)

-Let's explore two interpretations of Move programs.
+Let's explore two ways to interpret Move programs.

-### Find total distance
+### Total Distance Calculation

-We define a semantic domain of natural numbers (ℕ) and functions that compute the total distance the robot travels.
+Here, the semantic domain is the set of natural numbers (ℕ), representing the total distance traveled.

 For Step expressions: